shuramita/while-language/README.md

 # while-language

-`php
-run php index.php
-` to execute the code
+run `php index.php` to execute the code